MARCspec/MARCspec/marc-spec.md

 7..
 ```

-Reference to *data elements* of all repetions of the "100" field.
+Reference to *data elements* of all repetitions of the "100" field.

 ```
 100